-- The most common generative AI solutions can be roughly divided into five categories: content generators, information extractors, smart chatbots, language translators and code generators. - Generative AI models can summarise articles, draft emails and produce images and videos.
+- The most common generative AI solutions can roughly be divided into five categories: content generators, information extractors, smart chatbots, language translators and code generators. - Generative AI models can summarize articles, draft emails and produce images and videos.
 Trained by humans, some generative AI models have the conversational skills to, for example, answer follow-up questions, admit mistakes, challenge incorrect assumptions and filter or reject inappropriate requests. - ChatGPT is a chatbot trained on human instructions.
 Its initial underlying large language model, GPT-3.5, had 175 billion parameters and was trained with more than 1 million datasets or 500 billion tokens (words or word fragments).
-GPT-4, OpenAI's new multimodal model, evolved from its earlier language model. - Generative AI models have use across various business functions, from IT, human resources and operations, to finance, audit, legal and marketing.
-Suitable applications include drafting proposals, developing and testing code, and extracting and summarising complex information. - Generative AI takes data inputs or parameters to learn and build knowledge.
-Unless you explicitly restrict the application provider from doing so, that data may then be used to answer a prompt from someone else, possibly exposing an organisation's proprietary information to the public.
+GPT-3.5 was not connected to the internet and was trained on data from up to September 2021.
+GPT-4, OpenAI's new large multimodal model, evolved from its earlier large language model. - Generative AI models have use across various business functions, from IT, human resources and operations, to finance, audit, legal and marketing.
+Suitable applications include drafting proposals, developing and testing code, and extracting and summarizing complex information. - Generative AI takes data inputs or parameters to learn and build knowledge.
+Unless you explicitly restrict the application provider from doing so, that data may then be used to answer a prompt from someone else, possibly exposing an organization's proprietary information to the public.
 Depending on the application, you may also be signing over your copyrights.
-Referring to the respective terms and conditions may give you an idea of what happens with user-inputted data. - Depending on your use of generative Al and how you implement it, your activities could expose intellectual property or trade secrets and open your organisation up to fraud risk.
-It's important to be vigilant and make sure your organisation isn't using Al in a way that contravenes applicable laws (including privacy laws), client agreements or professional standards. - Copying Al-produced information or code into any deliverable or product may constitute copyright, privacy law or other intellectual property infringement.
-This could potentially cause your organisation legal and reputational harm. - We expect both open source and boutique versions of generative AI will continue to be integrated into many common applications, systems and processes, ranging from internet browsers to AI-connected technology that organisations license, such as cloud-based software and instant messaging programs. - Greating safe usage guidelines within your organisation is key to helping ensure proper and effective use of generative AI applications.
-Your organisation should also upskill its people, as the human in the loop brings unique insights and understanding that generative AI alone can't replicate. - KPMG Australia takes a people centric approach to designing, building and deploying AI systems in a safe, trustworthy and ethical manner.
-This approach helps companies accelerate value for consumers, organisations and society.
+Referring to the respective terms and conditions may give you an idea of what happens with user-inputted data. - Depending what you use generative AI for and how you implement it, your activities could expose intellectual property or trade secrets and open your organization up to fraud risk.
+It's important to be vigilant and make sure your organization isn't using AI in a way that contravenes applicable laws (including privacy laws), client agreements or professional standards. - Copying Al-produced information or code into any deliverable or product may constitute copyright or other intellectual property infringement.
+This could potentially cause your organization legal and reputational harm. - We expect both open source and boutique versions of generative Al will continue to be integrated into many common applications, systems and processes, ranging from internet browsers to Al-connected technology that organizations license, such as cloud-based software and instant messaging programs. - Greating safe usage guidelines within your organization is key to helping ensure proper and effective use of generative AI applications.
+Your organization should also upskill its people, as the human in the loop brings unique insights and understanding that generative AI alone can't replicate. - KPMG takes a responsible approach to designing, building and deploying AI systems in a safe, trustworthy and ethical manner.
+This approach helps companies accelerate value for consumers, organizations and society.